-In the Admin Console, access the customer's account to view the Subscription Table which is the first section on the page.
-In the subscription table, you will see the Current Period and next to it a hyperlink which says Change.
-You will click the hyperlink and on the page which displays, you will be able to add the date on which you would like the Current Period to end and the Next Bill Date to occur.
+In the Admin Console, access the customer's account to view the desired subscription.
+In the details for this subscription, you will see the Current Period and next to it a hyperlink which says Change.
+Click the hyperlink and specify the date on which you would like the Current Period to end and the Next Bill Date to occur.

-If you are using calendar billing feature, changing the bill date for a subscription will not change the bill date for all subscriptions on an account.
-For example, if an account has a bill date of the 15th of the month (meaning that all subscriptions invoice together on the 15th), changing the bill date of a subscription will not change the bill dates for all subscriptions on this account to the new date.
-Other subscriptions on the account will continue to bill to the account's bill date of the 15th.
+If you are using our Calendar Billing feature, changing the bill date for a subscription will not change the bill date for all subscriptions on an account.
+For example, if an account has a bill date of the 15th of the month (meaning that all subscriptions invoice together on the 15th), changing the bill date of one subscription will not change the bill dates for all subscriptions on this account to the new date.
+Other subscriptions on the account will continue to bill on the account's bill date of the 15th.

-If you are trying to pause the subscription, we do not recommend using the postpone feature.
-Instead use our Pause Subscription feature.
+If you are trying to skip one or more billing cycles without changing the regular billing date, we do not recommend using the postpone feature.
+Instead, use our Pause Subscription feature.
 Learn more

 Some B2B merchants have contracts that are being signed and their customers have actually started the subscription before they are able to add them into Recurly and bill them.
 In order to change the next bill date of those subscriptions so that they will bill on the same day in Recurly as they would in the original system or contract, you can shorten the bill date through the postpone action.